Actions

 A cryptic mural; an ancient tale; a foreboding prophecy.

-Over three thousand years ago, there was a wise and prosperous tribe known as the The Knuckles.
+Over three thousand years ago, there was a wise and prosperous tribe of echidnas.
 Led by a woman who was part of the tribe's moderate party, she led her people as they lived in harmony with the mountains and jungles that housed other nearby people.
-Trying to teach her son the way she lived, the young boy Pachacamac grew with discontent, feeling that the tribe he was one day set to rule had a far greater destiny than the simple existence they had.
+Trying to teach her son the way she lived, Pachacamac grew with discontent, feeling that the tribe he was one day set to rule had a far greater destiny than the simple existence they had.
 Once he had come of age and became the leader of the tribe, he set his sights beyond the walls of the city, wanting nothing more than establishing his dominance on the planet, with The Knuckles not only ruling themselves but the many other tribes that lived nearby.
 His mother, against her son's intentions, stood in his way at every opportunity.

 However, it was only a matter of time before age would play a factor, the kind woman finally succumbing to mother nature and passing away.
 With the death of his mother, Pachacamac finally saw his opportunity, gathering together the tribesmen he saw had the greatest potential.
 Quickly he transformed them into a fighting force, and gathering his army the tribeleader began his assault on the neighboring countries.
 With each fight came victory, and soon every tribe and country was under his control, The Knuckles being a force no one could counter.